 The solution to the metronomic crisis is not to smash the clocks or return to a pre-industrial agrarian existence.
 We cannot unlearn the calculus of linear progress, nor should we wish to; following the path of linear time, we discovered medicine, technology, and the very concept of human rights and evolution.

 However, survival requires a restoration of balance.
-We need a reconciliation with the sun: It is time to recognize that social evolution does not have to be a straight line into a mechanized future; it can be a Hegelian spiral that re-integrates the wisdom of biological rhythms.
+We need a reconciliation with the sun: It is time to recognize that social evolution does not have to be a straight line into a mechanized and highly predictable future; it can be a Hegelian spiral that re-integrates the wisdom of biological rhythms.

 This means philosophically accepting that “all days are not equal.”
 It means respecting the “Great Sleep” of the night and the seasonal variations of energy.
 It means validating Lacan’s “logical time”—allowing ourselves the time to understand before we are forced to conclude.